Value-Based Goal Setting: The Values-First Framework

 What Is a Personal Values Framework?

 A personal values framework serves as your internal guidance system for making decisions.
 Unlike fleeting motivation that changes with circumstances, values remain stable across situations and provide consistent direction.
-Identifying your own values and key values ensures that your actions and goals are aligned with what truly matters to you, offering a reliable foundation for decision-making.
+Identifying your own values ensures that your actions and goals align with what truly matters, offering a reliable foundation for decision-making.

-Values act as a compass, helping determine right from wrong during difficult choices.
-Setting an intention can serve as a guiding principle alongside specific goals, helping you stay true to your values and maintain focus on your desired mindset or attitude.
+Values act as a compass, helping you determine right from wrong during difficult choices.
+Setting an intention can serve as a guiding principle alongside specific goals, helping you stay true to your values and maintain focus on your desired mindset.

 The Difference Between Values and Traditional Motivation

 Traditional motivation fluctuates based on external factors like rewards, recognition, or avoiding negative consequences.
-This explains why many productivity systems fail within weeks of starting them.
+This is why many productivity systems collapse within weeks of starting them.

 Values, by contrast, represent core beliefs about what matters most to you.
-They affect attitudes, preferences, and behaviors, helping determine right from wrong during difficult choices.
-Intentions, in this context, represent the attitude or mindset behind your actions and are distinct from specific, measurable goals—they focus on your values and overall approach rather than fixed outcomes.
+They affect attitudes, preferences, and behaviors, and they determine right from wrong during difficult choices.
+Intentions, in this context, represent the attitude behind your actions and are distinct from specific, measurable goals.
+They focus on your overall approach rather than fixed outcomes.

 Consider this comparison: